lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 DP0 Delegate Assemblies
 =======================

-These are virtual meetings that occur biweekly on Fridays from 9am to 11am Pacific time, alternating Fridays with `Stack Club`_ (see `Assemblies Schedule`_, below).
-Assemblies are designed for DP0 delegates but all are welcome to attend.
-This time slot serves North and South America and Europe, so for DP0 participants from Australia and Asia there will also be a `Third Thursday Office Hour`_ for live interaction.
+Virtual meetings that occur biweekly on Fridays from 9am to 11am Pacific time (alternating with `Stack Club`_) for DP0 delegates from North and South America and Europe, plus a `Third Thursday Office Hour`_ for live interaction for DP0 delegates from timezones in Australia and Asia.

-| **Purpose** is for delegates to
-| - learn how to use the RSP in a guided, hands-on way
-| - form working groups, discuss DP0 science, do `Delegate Activities`_
-| - present their DP0-related software or science results
-| - get live support from Rubin staff
+All are welcome to attend these assemblies, they are not restricted to delegates.
+All are welcome to join for one hour or both hours.

-| **Format**
+| **Assemblies Format**
-| - first hour: a "formal" presentation with Q&A, such as:
+| - **first hour: a "formal" presentation with Q&A**, such as:
 |   -- presentations about the DC2 data set
 |   -- demonstrations on how to use the Portal aspect
 |   -- tutorials based on Jupyter Notebooks
+|   -- delegate contributed talks on DP0 work
-| - second hour: breakout sessions for discussion, such as:
+| - **second hour: breakout sessions for discussion**, such as:
-|   -- potential science to be done during DP0
+|   -- explore potential science to be done during DP0
-|   -- usage tips and tricks for each RSP aspect
+|   -- share usage tips and tricks for each RSP aspect
 |   -- grassroots DP0 working groups and collaborative projects
 |   -- "office hours" for Q&A with Rubin staff
-| - all are welcome to join for one hour or both hours
-| - the first hour will be recorded for those who cannot attend live

 **Connection Info:**  **(ADD CONNECTION INFO)**